limacat76/SoftLisp/Readme.md

+<<Any sufficiently complicated C or Fortran program contains an ad-hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.>>

 # SoftLisp
 A simple embeddable lisp interpreter written in C++.
-This is a for-study project.
+This is a for-study project, and will be used to provide scripting to SoftTracer.

 ## Features
 Currently SoftLisp is under development.